 After applying alignment options, pictures will look like this on top of each other.

 See the Slideshow to know if everything is working fine.

 It is time to move the character forward because he is presently walking in the same position on the slide.
 To apply a forward motion to the character, you can either apply the Motion Path to the character or you can move the background.

 It will be easy for you to move the character instead of the background.
 To move the character forward, you can apply the Motion Path.
-As you can see in the presentation that there is no Delay Timings between the motion paths and all have the same duration.
+As you can see in the presentation that there are no Delay Timings between the motion paths and all have the same duration.

 You can add more objects to the scene like a Background, Leafs, and Butterflies to make it more attractive.
 You can Google for Animated Background Pictures and Leafs.
-Remember to use the Transparent Leafs and you can apply a Custom Motion Path to the Leafs whereas the background will remain still.
+Remember to use the Transparent Leaves and you can apply a Custom Motion Path to the Leafs whereas the background will remain still.

 That is all I have to say about the Flash Once animation effect in PowerPoint.

 I hope you got The Teacher Point.